drmmarsunited/rackspacecloud_powershell/README.md

 <h2>How to Install</h2>

-The way this script is built is as a Powershell module.
+The way this script is built as a Powershell module.
+Start by downloading as a ZIP file above.
 By default, PowerShell looks in the paths specified in the $env:PSModulePath environment variable when searching for available modules on a system.
 This contains two paths out of the box

 1.	<b>System Location</b>